mesg-foundation/docs/guide/application/listen-for-events.md

 ## Listening for events from Services

-To listen for events, the Application needs to open a stream with Core with [gRPC](https://grpc.io/) using the [Protobuffer definition](https://github.com/mesg-foundation/core/blob/master/protobuf/coreapi/api.proto).
+To listen for events, the Application needs to open a stream with the Engine with [gRPC](https://grpc.io/) using the [Protobuffer definition](https://github.com/mesg-foundation/core/blob/master/protobuf/coreapi/api.proto).
 When opening the stream, the Application listens to the Service.
 It can listen to many Services at the same time.

 <tabs>
 <tab title="Request" vp-markdown>